MartinPaulo/ResBazResOS/Planning/lesson_plan.md

 Where to go from here…

 * ✓ Allocations
-* The full course
-* NeCTAR’s online training.
+* ✓ NeCTAR’s online training.
+* The full course?

 ✓ Kill your PC!

-The where to go from here will be a plug for the full course.
-Also to provide links to the NeCTAR online training I’ve now sat through.
-I thought that the online training could be a page/pdf of links on the drupal instance they have just fired up: they can download it and have it on their desktop for future use.
+Should the where to go from here include a plug for the full ResOS course?

+Also must provide links to the NeCTAR online training I’ve now sat through...